Creating Variables in C++

 Note, if we try to cout boolean values, you might not get what you expect. true will log out as 1 and false will log out as 0.
 That's not very useful right now, but we will explore booleans in more detail soon.

-The most common error beginners will make with variables is repeating the type when trying to update a variable that was already created.
+One of the most common errors we will make with variables is repeating the type when trying to update a variable that was already created.

-This error will generally be reported as "redefinition of (your variable name)"
+This error will generally be reported in our IDE using wording like redefinition of (your variable name)

 We only need to set the type of the variable when we first create it.